cpputest/cpputest/README_TestDoubles.md

 expect( {<context>} )                   // expectation context, default is global
-    .call( <method> )                   // name of method/function used by actual {.times( count )}                   // number of invocations to apply expectation, default=always {.next( sequence )}                 // assert that previous sequence expectations have occurred {.with( parameter, value )}         // name of parameter and value to validate {.output( parameter, value )}       // name of parameter, sets an expected value {.use( Model )}                     // Model of behavior
+    .call( <method> )                   // name of method/function used by actual {.times( count )}                   // number of invocations to apply expectation, default=always {.nextIn( sequence )}               // assert that previous sequence expectations have occurred {.with( parameter, value )}         // name of parameter and value to validate {.output( parameter, value )}       // name of parameter, sets an expected value {.use( Model )}                     // Model of behavior